ycpcs/cs101-fall2023/assign/assign01.md

 Your design will be collected in class on the day that designs are due.

-To submit your program, make sure your **Freefall.cpp** file is saved, and in the Cygwin window type the command
+To submit your program, make sure your **Projectile.cpp** file is saved, and in the Cygwin window type the command

     make submit

 Enter your Marmoset username and password (which you should have received by email.)
 Note that your password will not be echoed to the screen.
 Make sure that after you enter your username and password, you see a message indicating that the submission was successful.

-If the **make submit** command does not work, you can [submit using the web interface](../submitting.html) (see the link for details).

 Make sure that you check the file(s) you submitted to ensure that they are correct.
 See the instructions for [Verifying your submission](../submitting.html#verifying-your-submission).